Skip to main content

 Aims

 This core module for the Emerging Technologies and the Law LLM is intended to provide students with a comprehensive and holistic understanding of the complexities of regulating new and emerging technologies, as well as considering emerging approaches to existing technological issues.
-It serves as a foundation for the consideration of specific technological areas/sectors in other modules such as Digital Taxation and Law, Governance & AI, and as such touches upon a wide variety of different areas of law and technology, using interdisciplinary methods.
+It serves as a foundation for the consideration of specific technological areas/sectors in other modules such as Cybersecurity Law and Policy, Digital Labour Platforms, & AI, and as such touches upon a wide variety of different areas of law and technology, using interdisciplinary methods.
 The module also features the use of case studies as a way of demonstrating the complexities and challenges when faced with regulating technologies, which can change and adapt each academic year based on current trends, issues of legal controversy or emerging research issues in a way that ensures the continued relevance of the modules and interest of students.
 It is intended to be responsive to student interests, allowing for a student-centred adaptation of the curriculum year-on-year, without losing sight of the underlying objective of furnishing students with the understanding of law and governance as applied to technological issues.

 Outline Of Syllabus